geotools/geotools/docs/user/tutorial/feature/csv2shp.rst

   .. instructor note: this is the real key to the exercise and why simple feature type builder
      exists ... allowing you to generate your own shapefile dynamically

-* Use the Geometry “buffer” method to create circles based on the population size of the each city.
+* Use the Geometry "buffer" method to create circles based on the population size of the each city.

     .. code-block:: java